Ericameria nauseosa

 Flower heads, each with five individual flowers.
 Most of the flower heads in the cluster of heads were removed for this image.

 Ericameria nauseosa (formerly Chrysothamnus nauseosus), commonly known as chamisa, rubber rabbitbrush, and gray rabbitbrush, is a shrub in the sunflower family (Aster) found in the arid regions of western North America.

 Two subspecies have been described, consimilis (the green form with 8 varieties) and nauseosa (the gray form with 14 varieties).

 Description

-Ericameria nauseosa is a perennial shrub growing to 2 to 8 m.
+Ericameria nauseosa is a perennial shrub that can be as short at 10 cm or as tall as 2.5 m, however it is generally 2 to 5 ft.
 The leaves, depending on the subspecies, are 2-7.5 cm long and narrow to spatula-shaped.
 Both the flexible (rubbery) stems and the leaves are greenish-gray with a soft felt-like covering.

 It blooms from August to October and produces pungent-smelling, golden-yellow flowers.
 The flower heads are 6-13 mm long and made up of 5 small, yellow, tubular disk flowers, and occur in umbrella-shaped terminal clusters.
 The shrub reproduces from seeds and root sprouts.